GeospatialCentroid/Guam_SVI_Calculator/README.md

 ---
 ## 8 Mapping the data
-To map the data a places shapefile is needed.
+To map the data, a places shapefile is needed.
 A places shapefile for the state you are working with can be downloaded from https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2020&layergroup=Places
 This file has been downloaded for Guam and can be found in 'cache/tl_2020_66_place.zip'

-With a places shape file you can call the following script to join the computed HSI values with the shapefile
+With a places shape file you can call the following script to join the computed HSI values with the shapefile.
+This script will also remove any columns that start with "DP" that were downloaded earlier using the API.
 ```bash
 python src/join_csv_to_shapefile.py cache/tl_2020_66_place.zip output/hsi_output.csv PLACEFP place --output output/hsi_output.shp
 ```